OS-Sketch/www.os-sketch.com/docs/operating-systems/schedule.md

     - **Condition variable** - an explicit queue threads can put themselves on when some state of execution is less desirable than another thread;  when it changes state the other threads can be woken up and allowed to continue
     - **Wait/Signal** - the actions used in a conditional variable.
 The thread waits on a specific condition to be met and then signals the sleeping threads to be executed
     - **Bounded Buffer** - a system of multiple producer threads and consumer threads which is shared
+    - **Producer/Consumer Threads** - for a producer it puts a integer into the shared buffer loops a number of times, a consumer that gets the data out of that shared buffer (forever), each time printing out the data item it pulled from the shared buffer

     ###### [Return](#variations-of-locks) to the *Variations of Locks* module